 When viruses use our cells to replicate, it creates a vicious cycle.
 Inflammation created by the virus ultimately creates an environment which may facilitate viral replication.

 Methylation?
 It is essential for turning off genes to block viral expression and replication.
 If we can’t methylate the “bad genes”, it leaves them in an “on” state.
 Methylation support is usually included in a multivitamin.
 Nutrients such as folates, B12, B6, choline, etc. can supply and transfer the methyl groups necessary to help turn “off” viral replication.
-Also, taking too much can lead to negative effects so if you feel worse taking a multivitamin, talk with your doctor.
+Caution, taking too much can lead to negative effects so if you feel worse taking a multivitamin, talk with your doctor.

 The flip side of methylation is something called NFkB which gets hijacked by the virus for use in its replication.
 How?
 Viruses can only replicate after their genetic material is integrated into our cell.
 DNA/RNA ultimately make proteins that form the molecules, enzymes, etc. that the virus needs.
 This whole process in turned on by a “transcription-factor” like NFkB.
 NFkB is also associated with inflammation, another key thing we need to minimize.
 So basically, we need methylation to turn “off” NFkB.